cabbagecabbagecabbage/UNO/README.md

 - If you have a playable card, you must play it.
 Similarly, if you draw a playable card, you must play it.
 - Every card that is played by the players is put in the discard pile.
 Once the deck is empty, the discard pile is shuffled and put into the deck.
 - The player to get rid of all their cards wins.
+- If a player leaves and it was their turn, their turn will get skipped and the same current card will be shown for the player who would have come after the player who left.
+If it was not the turn of the player who left, then the game will simply continue as is without that player.
+- If there is only 1 player left in a room, that player wins.

 How to play: